“Should have hired a professional.”

 Granted, we are talking about (non-native English-speaking) Israeli companies with Israeli managers and Israeli employees.
 But, we are also talking about professional people with professional standards, investment money and a lot at stake on their paths to global dominance.

-What’s worse are Israeli CEOs and CTOs with American or British university degrees and fluent English who think they can write their Web content by themselves.
+What’s worse are Israeli CEOs and CTOs with American or British university degrees and fluent English who think they can write their web content by themselves.
 After all, they are the founders and/or product developers and should be able to write about it, right?
 Wrong.

 Extensive knowledge on a particular topic does not necessarily equate with an ability to write, and in particular for marketing purposes.
-If presented in the right way, content can be an attention-grabber, make the right impression and support a brand.
+If presented and targeted in the right way, content can be an attention-grabber, make the right impression and support a brand.
 The value of great marketing copy must be felt, understood and of course measured.
 Only then, will it be brought up a few lines in the budget.

 Sometimes I have a “hard sell” convincing startup managers of the value of hiring a professional to develop their website content.
 Most of the time people don’t think twice about hiring a plumber even though they have the right tools at home to do the job.